uditgaurav/hce-api-template/README.md

 The file containing the API command is created successfully
 ```

-- Check out the file `hce-api.sh` and get the launch command
+- Check out the file `hce-api.sh` and get the validate-resilience-score command

 #### A sample shell script to validate the resiliency score